 MFIN’s primary objective is to work towards the robust development of the microfinance sector by promoting responsible lending, client protection, good governance and a supportive regulatory environment.

-Donning many hats – Enforcing customer protection through its CRL Committee or ensuring microfinance providers adherence to the Code of Conduct, MFIN addresses every aspect of Microfinance.
+Donning many hats – Documenting important data through studies and reports or representing the sector at various platforms, MFIN addresses every aspect of Microfinance.